-You Can Be ‘Green’ with Gasoline, Says NADAguides.com
+You Can Be ‘Green’ with Gasoline, Says NADAguides

-The experts at NADAguides.com are also talking “Green”.
-After a recent analysis of fuel economy information in the New and Used car sections of the company’s website http://www.nadaguides.com/, they say car buyers have plenty of options when it comes to saving fuel (and ultimately, the environment) and those options aren’t necessarily limited to only buying Hybrids.
+The experts at NADAguides are also talking about “Green”.
+After a recent analysis of fuel economy information in the New and Used car sections of the company’s website, they say car buyers have plenty of options when it comes to saving fuel (and ultimately, the environment) and those options aren’t necessarily limited to only buying Hybrids.

 Of the seven most economical gas-powered vehicles in the Used Car category, the average EPA Highway estimate was about 50 MPG (roughly seven miles less than the top three Hybrids) and the average EPA City Estimate was 42 MPG (about 14 miles less).

-“Even though there are less Hybrids produced on the market today than standard gas-powered cars, these numbers are still extremely significant,” said Don Christy, Jr., president and CEO, NADAguides.com.
+“Even though there are fewer Hybrids produced on the market today than standard gas-powered cars, these numbers are still extremely significant,” said Don Christy, Jr., president, and CEO, NADAguides.
 “This analysis demonstrates that car buyers have options when it comes to buying an economical car, whether it’s a Hybrid or a standard gas-powered vehicle.”

 New Cars with Best Fuel Mileage (EPA Estimates and Base MSRP)